alexabstreiter/awesome-qa-docs/README.md

 To setup the bot you need the `Administrator` permission or must be the server owner.
 If you don't have the `Administrator` permission, please contact the owner of the server and ask for this permission in order to set up the bot.

 ### Invite the Bot
 You can invite the bot by clicking on 'Invite bot' [here](https://home.awesomeqa.xyz).

 Please give it all permissions asked for, otherwise it may not function properly.
+To display AwesomeQA's permissions, use `/aqa_check_access`.

+Once the correct permissions are set, please use `/aqa_activate` to start training the AI and activate the bot once it's finished.

 ## What the bot will do
 It will go through the history of messages and cluster all questions and answers using state of the art NLP models.